 Growth in the stainless steel market (one of the largest nickel processors) and the uptake of nickel in the market for lithium batteries are two important factors that will determine the increase in demand.
 (Demand from the electric vehicle market alone is expected to increase 1 000% over the next 10 years.)
 An average annual nickel deficit of 60 kt through to 2027 is forecast, bringing nickel prices close to $25 000 / ton by 2025 and $28 000 / ton by 2027.

-For investors seeking projects to fund, as of October 2020 there are 30 different minerals mined across 1 947 African mining projects.
+For parties seeking projects to fund, as of the end of 2021 there are 33 different minerals mined across over 2 000 African mining projects.
 All of these projects are listed on Africa Mining IQ (AMIQ).
 The minerals mined are:

 Number of mining projects in Africa, per mineral.